 On the touchlines of Moore Park and the Parramatta Domain, the sight of these “striped giants,” with a mastodon-sized forward pack colliding and moving with their opponents, offered a sharp, visual drama that captivated onlookers and served to give colour and life to the scene.

-Unlike the first Wallaroo game of 1870 against ‘Army and Navy’—which followed the Rugby School tradition of playing over consecutive Saturdays until a goal was scored—these matches were settled or drawn on the one afternoon in two hours of play from 3 p.m kick-off to 5 p.m or dusk.
+Unlike the first Wallaroo game of 1870 against ‘Army and Navy’—which followed the Rugby School tradition of playing over consecutive Saturdays until a goal was scored—these matches were settled on the one afternoon in two hours of play from 3 p.m kick-off to 5 p.m or dusk.

 Between 1871 and 1874, the “First Twenty” (WFC) was a regular fixture of the Sydney winter: